DBusConnection#

 parameters – a

-if not passing parametersreply_type – the expected type of the reply, or
+Varianttuple with parameters for the method orNoneif not passing parametersreply_type – the expected type of the reply, or

-flags – flags from the
+Noneflags – flags from the

-enumerationtimeout_msec – the timeout in milliseconds, -1 to use the default timeout or %G_MAXINT for no timeout
+DBusCallFlagsenumerationtimeout_msec – the timeout in milliseconds, -1 to use the default timeout or %G_MAXINT for no timeout

 fd_list – a

-- close(cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, user_data: Any = None) None #
+- close(cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, user_data: Any = None) None#

 Closes

-.
-Note that this never causes the process to exit (this might only happen if the other end of a shared message bus connection disconnects, seeDBusConnection
+connection.
+Note that this never causes the process to exit (this might only happen if the other end of a shared message bus connection disconnects, seeDBusConnection:exit-on-close).Once the connection is closed, operations such as sending a message will return with the error

-.
+CLOSED.
 Closing a connection will not automatically flush the connection so queued messages may be lost.
-Useflush()
+Useflush()if you need such guarantees.If

-is already closed, this method fails withCLOSED
+connectionis already closed, this method fails withCLOSED.When

-was constructed in.This is an asynchronous method.
+connectionhas been closed, theDBusConnection::closed signal is emitted in the [thread-default main context][g-main-context-push-thread-default] of the thread thatconnectionwas constructed in.This is an asynchronous method.
 When the operation is finished,

-will be invoked in the [thread-default main context][g-main-context-push-thread-default] of the thread you are calling this method from.
-You can then callclose_finish()
+callbackwill be invoked in the [thread-default main context][g-main-context-push-thread-default] of the thread you are calling this method from.
+You can then callclose_finish()to get the result of the operation.
+Seeclose_sync()for the synchronous version.Added in version 2.26.

 - Parameters: